 Approximately 46 per cent of the drugs fall in the “high intensity” category, which is any drug scoring more than 14 points on our 70-point scale.

 Using data from DRG’s Fingertip Formulary, we applied a scoring methodology to rank drugs according to their position on commercial and Medicare formularies.
 Drugs covered predominantly under the medical benefit (58 drugs) were excluded from our list.
 For formulary analysis, we considered 158 drugs from 8 therapeutic areas.
 Therapeutic areas considered are: metabolic, oncology, cardiovascular, central nervous system, gastrointestinal, immunology, infectious disease, and respiratory.
 The DRG database was used to categorise the drugs into classes based on their mechanism of action (MOA).

 We calculated score subtotals for two factors and then combined them for a final “formulary positioning” score:

-Step therapy and prior authorization were considered separately.
-We calculated a weighted score that takes into account the percentage of the population for which the drug is subject to either or both of these types of pharmacy benefit designs.
+Step therapy and prior authorisation were considered separately.
+We calculated a weighted score that takes into account the percentage of the population for which the drug is subject to either or both of these types of chemist’s shop benefit designs.

 Value-based contracting (VBC) is one strategy manufacturers are using to influence or make the best of formulary positioning.
 Deloitte’s leading position in the health care ecosystem provides us with a unique perspective and ability to bring stakeholders together to help enable value-based contracts.
 Specifically, we can help companies with: